yuriresende/yuriresende.github.io/_pages/industry2.md

 ## Entrepreneurship

 - [CashU](https://www.cashu.com.br)
-  - CashU is a fintech that is enabling credit to small businesses in B2B digital platform and e-commerce.
+  - CashU is a fintech that enables credit to small businesses in B2B platforms and e-commerce.
   - Position: chief data scientist
   - Investors: ABSeed, Bertha, Caravela and ScaleXopen